overhide/ledgers.js-demo-serverless-dapp/README.md

 With respect to *the Traffic Authority* the system:

 * provides easy onboarding and deployment
-    * a new Ethereum contract can be provisioned for a new city [via a Microsoft form](https://forms.office.com/Pages/ResponsePage.aspx?id=3Lt3--vGs02UAOXn9NV_scwAE4PWTPxFg9B_QZcw6HlUODhJNlNKT1VGVElRSlRTMUFCV0NaSDNIMC4u)
+    * a new Ethereum contract can be provisioned for a new city [via Microsoft Forms](https://forms.office.com/Pages/ResponsePage.aspx?id=3Lt3--vGs02UAOXn9NV_scwAE4PWTPxFg9B_QZcw6HlUODhJNlNKT1VGVElRSlRTMUFCV0NaSDNIMC4u)
     * same Azure workflows can apply to many different cities
     * Toll Enforcement as a Service (TEaaS)
 * provides inexpensive addition of currencies (Euros, BitCoin, DAI)